daerduoCarey/structedit/code/README.md

     bash scripts/eval_recon_ae_chair_cd.sh

-You can use `vis_recon.ipynb` to visualize the AE edit reconstruction results.

 Notice that the evaluation code, by default, requires the baseline method of StructureNet result directory to output the quantitative comparison.
 Put the pre-generated results under `../data/results` folder.